arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

-Recep Tayyip Erdogan,<strong> Turkey’s </strong>president<strong>,</strong> said <strong>Sweden</strong> should not expect his support in its bid to join <strong>NATO</strong> after recent protests in Stockholm.
-Last week members of far-right groups burned a Koran in front of Turkey’s embassy in Sweden’s capital.
-Sweden applied to join NATO last year, but its bid needs the approval of all members, including Turkey.
+Pekka Haavisto, <strong>Finland’s foreign minister</strong>, said discussions with [Turkey](https://te.arielherself.xyz/special-report/2023/01/16/turkey-has-a-newly-confrontational-foreign-policy) about Finland’s and Sweden’s <strong>bid to join NATO </strong>should be paused until the “dust has settled”.
+The comment came after Recep Tayyip Erdogan,<strong> Turkey’s </strong>president<strong>,</strong> said on Monday that <strong>Sweden</strong> should not expect his support after members of far-right groups burned a Koran in front of Turkey’s embassy in Sweden’s capital last week.

 <strong>Burkina Faso </strong>terminated a security pact with <strong>France</strong> that has seen 400 French troops stationed in the west African country to fight [jihadists in the Sahel](https://te.arielherself.xyz/middle-east-and-africa/2022/02/24/west-africas-coastal-states-are-bracing-for-a-jihadist-storm).
 The government—which [seized power in a coup](https://te.arielherself.xyz/middle-east-and-africa/2022/10/01/for-the-second-time-this-year-soldiers-stage-a-coup-in-burkina-faso) in September and has since reportedly cultivated ties with the Wagner Group, a Russian mercenary outfit—gave France’s soldiers a month to pack up.
 French soldiers left neighbouring Mali last year.